freenas/freenas-docs/userguide/support.rst

 To get the most out of the IRC channel, keep these points in mind:

-* Do not ask "can anyone help me?"; instead, just ask the question.
+* Do not ask "can anyone help me?".
+Just ask the question.
 If someone knows the answer, they will try to help.

 * Do not ask a question and then leave.
 Users who know the answer cannot help you if you disappear.